Overview

 Restrictions and guidelines imposed by a client may impact the composition and performance of

-slightly.
-The client should not expect that the performance of his/her custom portfolio(s) will be
+The client should not expect that the performance of their custom portfolio(s) will be identical to

 BIP presents the investment plan/portfolio design for the client’s individual circumstances.
 The